Impa10r/peerswap-web/README.md

 PeerSwap Web is currently a beta-grade software that makes the assumption that the local network is secure.
 This means local network communication is unencrypted using plain text HTTP.

-This is pretty much the industry standard when it comes to locally networked devices.
-All routers and smart devices that expose a web interface work this way.
 Bootstrapping a secure connection over an insecure network and avoiding MITM attacks without being able to rely on certificate authorities is not an easy problem to solve.

 **Elements Core wallet has no seed phrase recovery**